tolgaoa/devdep5g/README.md

 # OAI 5G Core Traffic Emulation with Real Life User Patterns

 This is the implementation of the OpenAirInterface 5G core network and gNBSIM RAN in a Kubernetes cluster at a large-scale in order emulate various user traffic patterns pertaining to real-life use cases.
-[Globecom 2022]

 ------------------------------------------------------------------------------
 ## Infrastructure Setup